RENTING 5TH AVE CINEMA:

 For Friday through Sunday Rentals: The Film Committee provides auditorium rentals Friday through Sunday during Fall, Winter, Spring and Summer terms.
 Friday and Saturday rentals are for 7PM to 11:30PM and Sunday rentals are for 3PM to 5PM.

-The rental fee for PSU students and groups is $7.50 per half hour.
-For PSU staff and departments, $15 per half hour.
-General public is $25 per half hour.
+The rental fee for PSU students and groups is $15.00 per hour.
+For PSU staff and departments, $30 per hour.
+General public is $50 per hour.
 The maximum rental time for any group or individual is 4 hours.

 For Monday through Thursday Rentals: Campus Scheduling, not the Film Committee, handles Auditorium rentals for Monday through Thursday.
 The Film Committee is not responsible for 5th Avenue Cinema Monday through Thursday and is not available to coordinate or provide assistance for any auditorium rentals occurring on these days.